-L&D needs to take a performance consulting approach, identifying the real performance problems and define business benefits of learning innovation and establishing the measurable value to the organisation.
-L&D need to be a true business partner; being attached to the business problem, without being accountable for it.
+L&D needs to take a performance consulting approach, identifying the real performance problems and define business benefits of learning innovation and establishing measurable value to the organization.
+L&D needs to be a true business partner; being attached to the business problem, without being accountable for it.
 When there’s a request from the business, L&D should start asking the right questions to acquire the relevant information to act.

 Case study – the 15 performance questions L&D must ask before delivering

 Based on experience, research and business need we believe that there are solid steps L&D needs to take to identify real business problems, performance issues and learning needs with clear objectives.
 In close collaboration with Automotive experts, we’ve developed the Automotive case study below, which operationalizes the 15 performance questions L&D needs to ask before moving to delivery mode.
 Each of the 15 performance questions is followed by the related exemplary answer from the business stakeholder.

 The 15 questions L&D must ask are detailed below.
 The answers provided require that the business sponsor has a level of L&D understanding.

 1. What are your business plans for next year? (what’s changing & new)

 We are launching a new generation of e-cars in response to the automotive market evolution, concrete customer needs, competitor initiatives and expected environmental regulations limiting the use of fuel-powered cars.

 2. What are the critical workforce implications related to these plans?

 The salesforce capabilities have historically been focused on selling fuel-powered cars.
 Given the new strategy with a focus on e-cars, we believe the salesforce currently does not have the necessary knowledge and skills to market and sell e-cars.